rationalpointofview/rpov/_posts/2016-04-13-mental-model-discipline-mathematics-size-and-limits-2.md

 Peter Bevelin in his excellent book [Seeking Wisdom: From Darwin to Munger, 3rd Edition][2] gave a vivid example of this.

-Imaging If you grow twice as tall, your will be weighting about 8 times as before, and your bone's cross section only incresae 4 times, so the stress to your bone is 2 times higher, and assumeing the material consist of your bone dont change, hence you are 50 % more fragile.
+Imaging If you grow twice as tall, your will be weighting about 8 times as before, and your bone's cross section only increase 4 times, so the stress to your bone is 2 times higher, and assumeing the material consist of your bone dont change, hence you are 50 % more fragile.

-Ever Wonder Why the lagest animal in the sea is blue whale, which can reach 180 tons and the lagest land animal african elephant is only can reach about 7 tons ?
+Ever Wonder Why the largest animal in the sea is blue whale, which can reach 180 tons and the lagest land animal african elephant is only can reach about 7 tons ?

 Thats why.